-Did you know that last year 20,120 people were admitted to a SA public hospital injured after a fall?
+Did you know that in 2017 there were 22,576 people admitted to a SA public hospital injured after a fall?

 The SA Health Falls Prevention Program aims to enhance the independence and wellbeing of older South Australians through reducing preventable fall-related harm.
 Falls are not an inevitable part of ageing, and there are effective strategies that community members and health care professionals can do to reduce risk.